Fall Brawl '96: War Games: Event

 Hollywood Hogan came to ringside late in the match between Randy Savage and the Giant, right after Savage had hit a flying elbow on Giant.
 Savage left the ring to chase Hogan, then was attacked by Scott Hall and Kevin Nash, who knocked Savage out with a chair.
 Referee Nick Patrick was arguing with Giant while this all was going on and didn't see anything, and Giant pinned the fallen Savage after the rest of the nWo carried him back to the ring.
 Due to the tension caused by the nWo's presence in WCW, a modification to the traditional WarGames Match rules was made.
 Instead of both teams coming to ringside before the match, each side stayed backstage and the participants entered from there one at a time. nWo Sting and Hogan forced Lex Luger to submit as nWo Sting had the Scorpion Deathlock locked in and Hogan held him down with a front facelock.
 Due to Team WCW doubting his allegiance, Sting abandoned Luger, Ric Flair and Arn Anderson shortly after entering and the match became a 4-on-3 handicap match.
 After the match Randy Savage came out to attack Hogan, only to be beaten down by the entire nWo.
-Miss Elizabeth was also attacked after she came down to plead with Hogan to stop.
+Miss Elizabeth was spray painted after she came down to plead with Hogan to stop.